yoratoni/celk/README.md

 The cache itself is a 154 bytes buffer, which is enough to store all the steps of the generator.

-The goal of the single buffer update is not to directly improve the performance of the generator (for now), as the bottleneck is still the ECDSA algorithm, but to at least, not make it the bottleneck later, when the ECDSA algorithm will be improved.
+The goal of the single buffer update is not to directly improve the performance of the generator (for now), as the bottleneck is still the SECP256K1 algorithm, but to at least, not make it the bottleneck later, when the SECP256K1 algorithm will be improved.

 Here's a table that shows the reserved spaces (in bytes):
 | Step           | ID     | Start index | End index   | Length |